jubobot/leap_se/pages/docs/platform/services/webapp.md

 Invite codes
 -------------------

-Enabling the invite code functionality will require new users to provide a valid invite code while signing up for a new account.
-This is turned off by default, allowing all new users to create an account.
+The invite code functionality will require new users to provide a valid invite code while signing up for a new account.
+This is turned on by default since platform version 0.10.
+When switching it off, anyone will be able to create a new account.

-Set the `invite_code` option to `true` in `services/webapp.json`:
+Because even the first (admin) user that registers needs to have an invite code at hand, you´ll have to generate one:

+    workstation$ leap run invite
+      = [bumblebee] running `cd /srv/leap/webapp; RAILS_ENV=production bundle exec rake "generate_invites[1,1]"`
+      = [bumblebee] pgae-aaub
+      = [bumblebee] complete in 5.031s.

+Where `bumblebee` should be replaced with the name of your webapp node.
+You can now browse to https://example.com (replace with your domain) and register your first user, by using the invite code you just generated.
+If you added your user as an admin user (see above), you can now also generate new invite codes from within the web application.

+It is possible to specify both **NUM**, the amount of codes to generate and **USES**: an optional parameter: by default all new invite codes can be used once and will then become invalid.
+If you provide another value, you can set how often it can be used before they're invalidated.
+To generate 2 codes that can be both reused 3 times you can run this:

+    workstation$ leap run invite 2,3 prodcution
+      = [bumblebee] running `cd /srv/leap/webapp; RAILS_ENV=production bundle exec rake "generate_invites[2,3]"`
+      = [bumblebee] pgae-aaub
+psau-2qwbs
+      = [bumblebee] complete in 5.031s.

+If you want to open up registration to the world, you can set the `enrollment_policy` option to `open` in `provider.json`:

     {
-      "webapp": {
-        "invite_required": true
+      "enrollment_policy": "open"
     }
-    }

 This only works with LEAP platform 0.8 or higher.
+The default enrollment policy changed from open to invite with the platform 0.10.

-Run `leap deploy` to enable the option.
+Run `leap deploy` to disable the option.

-You can then generate invite codes by logging into the web application with an admin user.

-Alternately, you can also generate invite codes with the command line:

-    workstation$ leap ssh bumblebee
-    bumblebee# cd /srv/leap/webapp/
-    bumblebee# sudo -u leap-webapp RAILS_ENV=production bundle exec rake "generate_invites[NUM,USES]"

-Where `bumblebee` should be replaced with the name of your webapp node.

-The **NUM** specifies the amount of codes to generate.
-The **USES** parameter is optional: By default, all new invite codes can be used once and will then become invalid.
-If you provide another value for **USES**, you can set a different amount of maximum uses for the codes you generate.

 Customization
 ---------------------------